droonga/droonga.org/reference/commands/search/index.md

 `type`
 : A string meaning the value type of the column.
-  The type is indicated as one of [Groonga's primitive data formats](http://groonga.org/docs/reference/types.html), or a name fo an existing table for referring columns.
+  The type is indicated as one of [Groonga's primitive data formats](http://groonga.org/docs/reference/types.html), or a name for an existing table for referring columns.

 `vector`
 : A boolean value meaning it is a [vector column](http://groonga.org/docs/tutorial/data.html#vector-types) or not.